 but when completeness comes, what is in part disappears [katageo] (1 Corinthians 13:10).
 [Emphasis mine.]

 For example, by law a married woman is bound to her husband as long as he is alive, but if her husband dies, she is released [katageo] from the law that binds her to him (Romans 7:2).
 [Emphasis mine.]

 2 Corinthians 3:7, 11, 13 and Romans 7:6 are other notable examples.
-The above vs. illustrate the fact that katageo is imprecisely or perhaps inaccurately translated destroy in 2 Thessalonians 2:8.
+The above vs. illustrate the fact that although katageo can mean destroy it does not literally mean this.
 Furthermore, katageo is also occasionally translated taken away, do away or done away:

 Food is for the stomach and the stomach is for food, but God will do away with [katageo] both of them.
 Yet the body is not for immorality, but for the Lord, and the Lord is for the body (1 Corinthians 6:13).
 [Emphasis mine.]